jalphonso/ufts/INSTALLATION.md

 openssl ca -batch -notext -in client1.csr -out client1.crt openssl pkcs12 -export -clcerts -in client1.crt -inkey client1.key -out client1.p12
 ```
 Take the p12 cert and import it into your browser and/or system keychain.
 Safari will use the system keychain, but Firefox manages its own certificate store.
+On Mac, I also manually trusted the certificate in the system keychain which may or may not be necessary but it seemed like a logical thing to do.

 #### Generate CRL
 ```